OpenNMT/opennmt.github.io/FAQ.md

 ### Is the OpenNMT demo server available?

 Unfortunately we cannot open-source the demo server.
-However we are developing a server interface to OpenNMT at https://github.com/OpenNMT/Server/ .
+However you can run OpenNMT in <a href="http://opennmt.net//Guide/#translation-server">server mode</a> and we are developing a<a href="https://github.com/OpenNMT/Server/">web interface</a>.
 Contributions are welcome.

 ## Contributions